Why You Need Publicity

 Lisa will pass along pertinent info to the eTech staff members who produce the College’s social media and digital signs.
 She’ll also flag noteworthy items for use on the front page of the College website.
-If you requested photos or video of an event, she or someone else from eTech will contact you to pin down details.

 Things You Can Do Right Now

 At least six weeks before the event, put it on the UA calendar (ua.edu/events).
 To put an event on the UA calendar, go to ua.edu/events/submit and create a calendar entry (assuming nobody else in your department has already done so).
 Make sure to check the box for your department or for “College of Arts and Sciences.”

 Posting your event on ua.edu/events will accomplish four things:

 - get the event onto the UA online calendar, where the general public can see it

 - put the event on the College of Arts and Sciences calendar, provided you check the College of Arts and Sciences box